h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 Continuing with our experiment:

-Type the name for your experiment `Titanic Classification Tutorial`
+Name your experiment as follows : `Titanic Classification Tutorial`

 5\.
 Click **Dropped Columns**, drop the the following columns: Passenger_Id, name_with_salutations, name_without_salutations, boat, body and home.dest.
 Then select **Done**.